AbhranilNXT/Kokoro-List/README.md

 ## Installation

-Install the Scavenger Hunt Application in your Android phones by downloading the APK provided in the Releases Section.
+Install the Kokoro List Application in your Android phones by downloading the APK provided in the Releases Section.

 [APK](https://github.com/AbhranilNXT/Kokoro-List/releases/download/v1.0.3/Kokoro.List.v1.0.3.apk)